An Entire Bi-Amp Bass Rig In a Pedal

 The Bass Butler also features an Amp output, which takes a blend of the two channels before the cabinet simulation circuits from a 1/4” jack – perfect for connecting to the front end of any bass amp.
 The blend is set by the channel volume controls, meaning you can control your on-stage sound completely independently of what the audience hear.
 In fact, you can even use this output on its own, just like a plain old preamp pedal.

-As the Bass Butler is the ultimate fly rig, the perfect studio tool and quite possibly the only pedal you’ll ever need, it has to be built to last.
-A sturdy steel enclosure, 18V DC power for high headroom, and all-round road-ready ruggedness mean that the Bass Butler is willing and waiting for a lifetime in your service.
+As The Bass Butler is the ultimate fly rig, the perfect studio tool and quite possibly the only pedal you’ll ever need, it has to be built to last.
+A sturdy steel enclosure, 18V DC power for high headroom, and all-round road-ready ruggedness mean that The Bass Butler is willing and waiting for a lifetime in your service.

 The Bass Butler was conceived over many IPAs in a small bar on Santa Monica BLVD called the Surly Goat with Morgan Nicholls (who played bass in The Who at the 2012 Olympics closing ceremony and also plays the keyboards in Muse).
 The idea was to have his bi-amp touring rig in a small, portable preamplifier pedal.

-Click for mic’d cabinet Bass Butler clip
+Click for mic’d cabinet audio clip

-Click for modern heavy Bass Butler clip
+Click for modern heavy audio clip

-Click for modern clean Bass Butler clip
+Click for modern clean audio clip

-Click for sub Bass Butler Clip
+Click for sub audio clip

-Click for expression pedal Bass Butler clip
+Click for expression pedal audio clip

 |Features||Bass Guitar (Clean) XLR balanced output with bass guitar cabinet simulator. | Guitar (Dirty) XLR balanced output with lead guitar cabinet simulator. | Blended 1/4″ jack socket output with no cabinet simulator |Expression 1/4″ jack socket. | Input 1/4″ jack socket. | Ground lift switch.|